THE HALL WALK

 The full walk is 4 miles and is a moderately difficult walk,

 the footpath has some steep climbs in places,

 but there are benches at regularly intervals where you can admire the views.

-and the circle is completed with two short ferry journeys.
+The walk is circular and is completed with two short ferry journeys on the

 Polruan Passenger Ferry, and the Bodinnick car ferry.

 1. Catch a ferry to Polruan from Fowey.
 Depending on the time of year, the ferry leaves from either Town Quay or Whitehouse, once you’re back on dry land walk past The Lugger Pub on the right, turn left into East Street marked with a signpost, ‘To the Hills’.

 2. At the first set of steps, turn right up some further steps.
 Walk alongside a metal handrail between the cottages.
 Where the handrail finishes, walk on for a few yards and then turn left up the concrete steps, to eventually follow a narrow track.

 3. At the fork in the track keep to the lower track and follow the naturally winding route